 By April, the harsh winter weather in Scandinavia finally begins to subside.
 Temperatures become warmer by the day, however, the climate is still somewhat unstable.
 There are occasional late winter/early spring storms in Scandinavia's coastal regions, but, by mid-April, flowers are beginning to bloom and are usually visible around Easter time.
 Average daily temperatures are between 35 - 52 degrees Fahrenheit.
 Days rapidly increase in length now, and you can expect approximately 13 hours of daylight each day.

-National Holidays and Celebrations in Scandinavia in April
+National Holidays and Celebrations

 - Movable holidays this month are the Easter and Holy Week holidays including Palm Sunday, Holy Wednesday, Good Friday, Easter Sunday, and Easter Monday.
 Maundy Thursday, the fifth day of Holy Week which commemorates the Maundy and Last Supper of Jesus Christ with the Apostles is also widely observed throughout Scandinavia.